- Schedule FA in ITR How to Declare Foreign Assets in India

 The scheme u/s 44AE is designed to give relief to every person (an individual, HUF, firm, or company) who is engaged in the business of plying, hiring, or leasing goods carriages and who does not own more than 10 goods carriage vehicles at any time during the relevant year.

 Hope this guide helped you get some insights into the presumptive taxation scheme.
 Whether you have opted for the presumptive taxation scheme or not, you still have to file ITR at the end of the year.
 Tax2win provides the best ITR filing solution for your needs.
 It is a smart, AI-integrated tax-filing portal that automatically selects the applicable ITR form and also pre-fills 90% of the data.
 With Tax2win, you can complete ITR filing within a few minutes.
-And if you get need help, our CAs are always available at your service.
-File your ITR or
+And if you need help, our CAs are always available at your service.
+From tax planning to tax filing and notice assistance, our CAs have got you covered.
+Book an eCA now!

 Frequently Asked Questions